vhbcet/Hedef-Image-Optimizer-for-Wodpress/readme.txt

 * Bulk optimization tool for existing Media Library images, with:
   * Progress bar and live log of processed items.
   * “Run again” support to refresh images after changing quality or resize settings.
-* Media Library “NextGen” column:
+* Media Library “Optimizer” column:
   * See per-image status, new filesize, and percentage of space saved.
   * One-click Re-optimize and Restore original actions (if you keep originals).
 * Per-image controls in the attachment edit screen: